solidity-labs-io/forge-proposal-simulator/README.md

 ### Type Checking

-Type checking allows for checking of the deployed bytecode on any deployed contracts with the bytecode from the local artifacts.
-This enables developer `A` to deploy some contracts, and then developer `B` can verify `A`'s deployments by just running the type checking script.
-This can also be used by developer `A` to verify the deployments. `A` can take following steps:
+Type checking allows verification of deployed bytecode on any contracts with the bytecode present in local artifacts.
+With this feature, developer `A` can easily deploy some contracts, and developer `B` can verify `A`'s deployments by simply running the type checking script.
+Additionaly, `A` can also use this feature to verify their own deployments. `A` can take the following steps:

-- Follow steps 1 to 3 in usage for proposal simulation section.
+- Follow the steps 1 to 3 on [Proposal Simulation](#proposal-simulation) section
 - Add the deployed contracts to `Addresses.json`.
-Create a `TypeCheckAddresses.json` file following the instructions provided in [type-check.md](docs/guides/type-check.md).
+- Create a `TypeCheckAddresses.json` file following the instructions provided in [type-check.md](docs/guides/type-check.md).
-- Change directory into `lib/forge-proposal-simulator/typescript` and install npm packages in typescript directory using npm install.
+- Enter `lib/forge-proposal-simulator/typescript` directory and install npm packages.
 ``` bash
 cd lib/forge-proposal-simulator/typescript && npm i
 ```
-- Run the following command at forge-proposal-simulator root to typecheck all contracts added in `TypeCheckAddresses.json`.
+- Run the following command at forge-proposal-simulator root to type check all contracts added in `TypeCheckAddresses.json`.

 ```bash
 cd ../ && forge script script/TypeCheck.s.sol:TypeCheck --ffi --fork-url sepolia